No MCMC for me: Amortized sampling for fast and stable training of energy-based models: EBM Training Experiments

 \subsection{Understanding Our Entropy Regularizer}

-In Figure~\ref{fig:bias}, we explore the quality of our estimator on a PCA \citep{tipping1999probabilistic} model fit to MNIST, a setting where we can compute the score function exactly (see Appendix~\ref{app:bias} for details).
-We find that the HMC-based score-function estimator with 2 burn-in steps (recommended in \citet{dieng2019prescribed}) has a bias of $.48$.
-Increasing the burn-in steps to 500 reduces the bias to $.20$, but our estimator achieves bias $.12$ using 20 importance samples computed in parallel.
+In Figure~\ref{fig:bias}, we explore the quality of our score function estimator on a PCA \citep{tipping1999probabilistic} model fit to MNIST, a setting where we can compute the score function exactly (see Appendix~\ref{app:bias} for details).
+The importance sampling estimator (with 20 importance samples) has somewhat larger variance than the HMC-based estimator but has a notably lower bias of $.12$.
+The HMC estimator using 2 burn-in steps (recommended in \citet{dieng2019prescribed}) has a bias of $.48$.
+Increasing the burn-in steps to 500 reduces the bias to $.20$ while increasing variance.
+We find the additional variance of our estimator is remedied by mini-batch averaging and the reduced bias helps explain the improved performance in Table \ref{tab:ml_mnist}.

+Further, we compute the effective sample size~\citep{kong1992note} (ESS) of our importance sampling proposal on our CIFAR10 and MNIST models and achieve an ESS of 1.32 and 1.29, respectively using 20 importance samples.
+When an uninformed proposal ($\mathcal{N}(0, I)$) is used, the ESS is 1.0 for both models.
+This indicates our gradient estimates are informative for training.
+More details can be found in Appendix \ref{app:ess}.

 Next, we count the number of modes captured on a dataset with 1,000 modes consisting of 3 MNIST digits stacked on top of one another~\citep{dieng2019prescribed, kumar2019maximum}.
 We find that both \methodname{} and \methodname{} (HMC) recover 999 modes, but training with \emph{no entropy regularization} recovers 998 modes.
-We conclude that entropy regularization is unnecessary for preventing mode collapse.
+We conclude that entropy regularization is unnecessary for preventing mode collapse in this setting.